jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

    rs
    mrgr

 The first list is clear with little doubt what that variable contains.
 The second list is not that helpful.
-Is temp temporary or temperature? chemdat might be ok, but a bit hard to read. top is not helpful, topography or the top of something? x and rs could be anything!
+Is temp temporary or temperature? chemdat might be OK, but a bit hard to read. top is not helpful, topography or the top of something? x and rs could be anything!
 In 5 year's time you will not remember what mrgr is, but max_reef_growth_rate will always make sense.
 Note I've not typed maximum_reef_growth_rate as I feel max is reasonable shorthand for maximum, but others would disagree with me on that!